scrapoxy/scrapoxy/packages/python-api/src/README.md

-# Python API for Scrapoxy
+# Python API for Scrapoxy and Scrapy

 Checkout `scrapoxy.io`_ !